 Buy a New Car

-While a new car will have a higher price tag, the newer the vehicle you purchase the better the interest rate that you will be offered.
+While a new car will have a higher price tag, the newer the vehicle you purchase, the better the interest rate that you will be offered.
 Dealers reserve their best interest rates for brand new cars so that even with the higher purchase price, you could still save money over the life of the loan.
-Some dealers may even offer interest-free loans and, while these are not common, they are only offered on new vehicles.
+Some dealers may even offer interest-free loans, and they are only offered on new vehicles.
+However, these are not common.

 Maintain a Good Credit Score